If you loved The Crimes That Bind, try Impossibility Defense

 What they share

-Theyboth carry the paranoid mood tag, and they sit in Crime / Mystery / Thriller territory.
+Theyboth carry the dread, paranoid mood tags, and they sit in Crime / Mystery / Thriller territory.
 If that's the register that drew you to The Crimes That Bind, the second film will land in a comparable space — through a different lens.

 What Impossibility Defense is